 - Eligibility

 - General Information About the QOL Grants Program

 - Paralysis Definition

 - QOL History/Current Funding Cycle

 - Direct Effect Grants

 - Program Description and Types of Projects Funded

 - Funding Restrictions

 - Allowable Expenses

 - Budget specificity and vendor quotes

 - Accessing the Online Grants Portal

 - First-time Applicants

-- o Returning Applicants
+- Returning Applicants

 - Preparing Your Application

 - Award Notification and Grantee Requirements

 - Notification and Awarding of Funds

-- Acknowledgment of Grant
+- o Acknowledgment of Grant

-- o Site Visits
+- Site Visits

-- o Reports
+- Reports

 - Evaluation

-- o Grant Close-out
+- Grant Close-out

-- o Unused Grant Funds/Changes in Grant Objectives or Activities
+- Unused Grant Funds/Changes in Grant Objectives or Activities

 - Grant Termination

 - Appendix

 - Direct Effect Application Questions (Appendix A)

 - Proposed Project Budget Template (Appendix B)

 - Budget Narrative Requirements (Appendix C)

 - Procurement Policy (Appendix D)

-- Direct Effect Scoring Rubric and Application Review Form (Appendix E)
+- Sample Interim Report (Appendix E)

-- Sample Interim Report (Appendix F)
+- Sample Final Report (Appendix F)

-- Sample Final Report (Appendix G)
+- Statement of Objectivity (Appendix G)

-The Quality of Life grants program is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling \$9,447,037 with 100 percent funding by ACL/HHS.
+The Quality of Life grants program is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling \$10,000,000 with 100 percent funding by ACL/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Government.

 Before beginning your application, please read all the information contained in this document to familiarize yourself with the grant programs and the application process and to better prepare the required information.
-Please add QOL@ChristopherReeve.org and administrator@grantinterface.com to your acceptable email address list to avoid having email communication from the Reeve Foundation blocked by SPAM blocker software.
+Please add QOL@Reeve.org and administrator@grantinterface.com to your acceptable email address list to avoid having email communication from the Reeve Foundation blocked by SPAM blocker software.
 Please also review the supporting materials posted on the website which include People-First Language Guide, Quick Guide for Establishing Evaluation Indicators, and technical assistance presentations.